-The Statutory Board started its assessment from a quantitative perspective and evaluated the impact of the related party transaction against measures of the Statutory Board's profitability.
+The Statutory Board started its assessment from a quantitative perspective and evaluated the impact of the related party transaction against measures of the Statutory Board's surplus or deficit.
 Having initially concluded that the impact of the related party transaction was not material from a purely quantitative perspective, the Statutory Board further assessed the presence of any qualitative factors.